-Staff finds that the site plan indicates the proposed dumpster location and landscaping.
+The site plan indicates the proposed dumpster location and landscaping.
 The proposed landscaping exceeds the minimum required landscaping for the site.
 Additionally, the applicant will be required to provide a landscape bond/guaranty equal to the amount of the estimated cost of the required landscaping.